JosephusPaye/stash-filestorage/README.md

 ![Tests](https://github.com/JosephusPaye/stash-filestorage/workflows/Tests/badge.svg)

 🗃 Simple file-based cache storage for [@josephuspaye/stash](https://github.com/JosephusPaye/stash).
+This package provides a file storage backend for [@josephuspaye/stash](https://github.com/JosephusPaye/stash), for use in Node.js 10 or above.

 This project is part of [#CreateWeekly](https://twitter.com/JosephusPaye/status/1214853295023411200), my attempt to create something new publicly every week in 2020.